BSc (Hons), MRes, DClinPsych, CPsychol

 What I do

 Dr Vohora is an Academic Tutor and year 1 Tutor at OXICPT.
-She is also a module convener and teaches on a range of topics including issues relating to professional practice, resilience and evidence based psychological interventions for people with cognitive impairments.
+She is also a module convener and teaches on a range of topics including issues relating to clinical skills, professional practice, resilience and evidence based psychological interventions for people with cognitive impairments.
 Dr Vohora also co-ordinates the Open Module series.

 Dr Vohora is a Chartered Clinical Psychologist and has experience of clinically supervising masters and doctoral trainees.
 She is a member of the BPS and registered with the HCPC.